-As mentioned earlier, in this scenario I’ve been requested to only provide full access to the data for those who belong to the “Accounting” team, anyone else will be able to have access to the data but it will be masked.
-Let’s see how can get this done.
+As mentioned earlier, in this scenario we’ve been requested to provide full access to the data only for those who belong to the “Accounting” team, anyone else will be able to have access to the data but it will be masked.
+Let’s see how we can get this done.

 In this case we will use the following query:

 1 2 3 4 5 6 7 8 9 10 11 12 13 SELECT employee_id, first_name, last_name, CASE WHEN query_user() IN ('email@example.com','dremio') OR is_member('Accounting') THEN ssn ELSE CONCAT('XXXXXXX',SUBSTR(ssn,8,4)) END AS ssn, CASE WHEN query_user() IN ('firstname.lastname@example.org','dremio') OR is_member('Accounting') THEN credit_card ELSE CONCAT('XXXX-XXXX-XXXX-',SUBSTR(credit_card,16,4)) END AS creddit_card, CASE WHEN query_user() IN ('email@example.com','dremio') OR is_member('Accounting') THEN cc_code END AS cc_code, email, phone_number, hire_date, job_id, salary, commission_pct, manager_id, department_id FROM emp_data

 This query checks to see if the user belongs to the accounting group, if it doesn’t then it will reveal only the last 4 numbers of the SSN field and will show only the last 4 digits of the Credit Card field.
 Let’s take a look at the results.

 Now that the data has been masked, let’s check how secure is the data when we try to access it from a BI client; we will use Tableau in this scenario.

 Click on the Tableau icon on the top toolbar: